hatfinisher/hatfinisher.github.io/README.md

 # Jackie Ess

+## Work in Progress
+I'm working on something long.
+To be totally honest you won't see much of me for a while.

 ## In the Absolute Balloon
 A new short story in the Chicago Review, August 2022.
 You can read it online.
 [In the Absolute Balloon](https://www.chicagoreview.org/in-the-absolute-balloon/)